Home/Blog/How to upload files using AJAX: Build a JavaScript AJAX file upload script

 • <uc-file-uploader-regular> is the uploader element.
 The ctx-name attribute specifies the uploader to which the configuration applies.

-When you open the the page on the browser you will see the File Uploader button with mutiple options to upload files.
+When you open the page in the browser, you will see the File Uploader button with multiple options to upload files.

 The scripts above are just the bare bones of the AJAX file uploading technology, so we urge you not to use them on real projects without major improvements.

 Providing a reliable and convenient file loader on your website is not as simple as it might seem at first glance.
-Writing an AJAX script and customizing it for your needs requires PHP and JS knowledge; plus, the developer has to foresee possible security breaches and include defense mechanisms in the code.
+Writing an AJAX script and customizing it for your needs requires PHP and JS knowledge; plus, you’ll need to take into account possible security issues and include defense mechanisms in the code.
 It might take weeks or months just to perfect this one feature for your business.

 An out-of-the-box file uploader solution (like Uploadcare) is a great choice because it takes care of security, sustainability, etc. It works for small and medium businesses and enterprises by providing various feature sets and pricing models.